 The Green Mountain Center for Gifted Education is governed by a board of directors comprised of educators, parents, community members and other individuals who have an interest in serving the needs of Vermont’s gifted and talented individuals.
 Current board members of the Green Mountain Center for Gifted Education include:

 Amanda Everse is an online marketing professional who currently works for Gardener’s Supply Company.
-Her son has attended TDI for the past six years and looks forward to his third year as a “leadershipper” in 2018.
+Her son has attended TDI for the past eight years and looks forward to his first year as staff in 2019.

 Chris Peterson, S.M. is Senior Assistant Director of Admissions at MIT, where he oversees the recruitment and evaluation of outstanding academic and technical talent and produces creative communications projects.
 He also teaches undergraduates in the Comparative Media Studies program and researches at the Center for Civic Media.
 He attended the inaugural year of TDI as a camper and has returned to learn or teach (almost) every year since.